 Heat Pump Operation

-A heat pump is constructed similar to an air conditioner because it actually operates very much like an air conditioner.
+A heat pump is constructed similarly to an air conditioner because it actually operates very much like an air conditioner.
 However, while an air conditioner will leech heat from the air inside the home and vent it outside, the heat pump does the opposite.
 When the thermostat calls for heat, the outside part of the heat pump begins to evaporate refrigerant using a coil inside the casing.
 This process makes the refrigerant gas into a heat sink, drawing the heat from the surrounding air and into the coil.
 The refrigerant gas, now holding the heat from outside, then travels down the refrigerant line and into the inside unit, where it is condensed back into liquid.
 This releases the heat to warm the air being circulated through the house.

 Heat Pump Benefits

-The way in which heat pumps heat makes them extremely energy efficient, because they don’t rely on any sort of fuel combustion to operate.
-All a heat pump needs to warm a home is thermal energy from the surrounding air and electricity to run on.
+The way in which heat pumps heat makes them extremely energy efficient because they don’t rely on any sort of fuel combustion to operate.
+All a heat pump needs to warm home is thermal energy from the surrounding air and electricity to run on.
 Not only is this more efficient than heating systems like furnaces and boilers, but it is safer as well.
 Combustion systems produce a number of extremely toxic gases, which need to be vented outside of the home to prevent injury or death.
 Heat pumps don’t need these extra safety measures, because they don’t produce any toxic byproducts.

 If you’d like to know more about heat pumps, call J&W Heating and Air.
 We provide heat pump services and repair throughout Jacksonville.